pennyl67/openminted-guidelines/typesystem.md

 ##### Definition/Explanations

-A name or an identifier \(e.g. url reference\) to the typesystem used in the annotation of the resource or used by the component
+A name or an identifier \(e.g. url reference\) to the typesystem used in the annotation of the resource or used by the application/component

 ##### Recommended usage